herculesinc/credo.countries/README.md

   * `alpha3` The [ISO 3166-1 alpha 3](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) code
   * `currencies` An array of [ISO 4217 currency codes](http://en.wikipedia.org/wiki/ISO_4217) with the primary one first
   * `languages` An array of [ISO 639-2](http://en.wikipedia.org/wiki/ISO_639-2) codes for languages
-  * `CallingCodes` An array of the international call prefixes for this country
+  * `callingCodes` An array of the international call prefixes for this country

 ### Country Lookup
 A `find(codeOrName)` function can be used look up a country by code or name: